jquery/bugs.jquery.com/content/query.md

 layout: layouts/base.njk
 ---

-# Available Reports
+# Custom Query

 ---

 jQuery issues have moved to [GitHub](https://github.com/jquery/jquery/issues).
 This site is now a static version of the old trac bugs site.
-Reports using SQL queries are no longer available.
+SQL queries are no longer available.

 If you know the ticket number you are looking for, use the following URL format to go directly to the ticket: